dcrodman/archon/README.md

 Feel free to choose your own credentials or database location, just make sure the settings in your `config.yaml` reflect them.
 Archon takes care of creating the tables and performing any migrations.

-### 4. Add files the patch directory

-It's recommended that you take the critical files from the copy of the client you intend for people to use and put the majority of them in the patch directory (`patch_server.patch_dir` in the config file).
-Archon will load these files and verify that they haven't been tampered with when the client connects, which can help improve stability as well as make cheating harder.

-### 5. Copy the support files

-The character server requires some support files to run.
-To add them:

-    mkdir parameters
-    cp -r path-to-cloned-code/setup/parameters .

 ### 5. Set the hostname

 In order for clients outside your network to connect, Archon needs to listen on a network interface.
 Once